-Would you believe me if I said you could feel happier by asking yourself 3 questions at the end of the day?
+Would you believe me if I said you could feel happier by asking yourself 3 questions every day?

 I was skeptical until I tried it for myself.

 If you met me at the start of June this year, or in the preceding 2 years, I might have seemed like a totally different person.
 I was constantly on edge; cried over everything and snapped at anyone who dared talk to me.
 I had a horrible relationship with food (despite undertaking two nutrition courses) and I hated myself because of it.
 I don’t really want to get into it too deeply here, but ask anyone close to me and they will tell you I was constantly miserable and difficult to be around.
 I’m thankful to say I’m no longer like that and have become far happier, more relaxed and sociable.

 One important thing was that I decided to start a diary and ask myself 3 questions every day.
 At first it was a struggle and I didn’t know what to write, but as time went on it got easier, and now I really enjoy doing it.
 It’s funny to look back on what I’ve written and it’s also nice to do with friends- I don’t take my diary if I stay at someones house so I will go through the questions with them, and if they’re not too keen I will pretend to be them and make up answers from their point of view.

 “Alright already” I hear you say, “what are these 3 questions?”